Who is Joanna Wiebe?

 Why would a person do this?
 What is their motivation in getting out of their house, driving somewhere, parking their car, not doing all the other things they could be doing, going into a shack and looking around at Simpsons stuff.
 It’s a crazy amount of steps someone has to do unless they’re a hardcore Simpsons fanatic.

-When I’m doing these interviews, when I’m listening to customers and prospects, I’m interested in their motivations, the things that they feel, etcetera, but I’m really interested in the actual words that they use.
+When I’m doing these interviews, when I’m listening to customers and prospects, I’m interested in their motivations, the things that they feel, etc. But I’m really interested in the actual words that they use.
 Those interviews would be recorded and then they get transcribed.
-Other people say you should transcribe them yourself, I still like just sending them out to rev.com or whatever to get transcribed.
+Other people say you should transcribe them yourself–I still like just sending them out to Rev.com or whatever to get transcribed.

-When I’m looking for messages and the order I want to put them, I wanna start first by what are the things that people say that make me pause.
-That usually takes getting down deep, that’s why interviews are so great because you get to push deeper versus a survey where you can get decent results, decent copy can come out of a survey.
+When I’m looking for messages and the order I want to put them.
+I want start first by what are the things that people say that make me pause.
+That usually takes getting down deep.
+That’s why interviews are so great because you get to push deeper versus a survey.
+Where you can get decent results, decent copy can come out of a survey.
 We do surveys galore definitely to find our messages too.

 Nothing is quite as good as sitting there interviewing somebody, talking to them face to face ideally.
 When they say something that needs clarification or that feels like you were just getting at the surface, you get to pull down deeper and really dive into that.
 That’s where your best messages are usually hiding, the stuff that people don’t say right away.

 But then there are the other messages that they do say right away.
 Where, again, if you do a survey that’s awesome.
 If you have a list to do a survey with, or you go to ask your targetmarket.com or aytm.com and try to find people who love The Simpsons, or love museums, or whatever.

 It might be or hanging out in the strangest places on the planet then okay, great, go do a survey there.
 When you do those surveys, if I were doing this exact survey for this, I’d be looking largely for long answer responses.